keyan-m/aiken-flat/README.md

         },
       )
 ```
-Other than the difference in module, here we also need to add a mapping function
-to coerce the decoded `Data` to our target type.
+Quite similar to its encoder counterpart.

 #### Flat

 The two functions we defined are only capable of working with `Encoder` and
 `Decoder` values, which are essentially "states" that carry a buffer for
 tracking progress.
+They also don't use/consider filler bits.

 To get the final Flat encoder/decoder functions, we must use the two other
 makers from `aiken_flat/flat`: